Ameliasks/dms1_blog/posts/eleven-blog-post.md

 For 'neighbourhood' I thought it would be appropraite to use a door bell sound effect since the icon features house facades.

+For 'size', since my icon has arrows pointing outwards, I wanted a sound that feels like something is growing or being expanded.
+For this I used a bright piano sound and added reverb to make the sound fuller.

 For 'location', I wanted to use a sound reminiscent of a GPS notification since it's closely affiliated with map icons.
 I added a bit of reverb to get more resonance from the original sound.

+For 'construction', since the key asset in the icon is the hammer, I thought that it would be best to include a hammer sound effect.
+The recording I made of a piano key seemed to sound like a hammer hitting metal and sounds a lot brighter and fuller than any other hammer sound effect I could look up online, ergo, I decided that it was the most suitable.

 For 'amenities' I wanted a calm and bright sound to reflect the comfort of having amenities in a home.
 I chose an elegant piano sound effect for this.
 The original sound had 3 notes, but I cropped it to 2 to make it a more appropraite length as an icon sound, and added the normalise effect.